jkohlin/wordpress-basics/personal-portfolio-3-templates.md

 [Link to wireframe sketches]

 ### Bulding blocks
 Before defining which templates we might need, a good start is to define the common parts of each template to instead create their building blocks.
+In Wordpress we can use template parts for this, and use them to build templates.

+> Tip: Add static HTML for now where real content is missing.
+COme back later and change to outputing real content.

 ---
 #### Header (header.php)
 A common area used in all views with the logo, description and menu.

-* Logo - Should be linked to the website's **home url** and show the **site title**
+* Logo - Should be linked to the website's **home url** and show the **site title**.
-* Description - Should be linked and show the **site description**
+* Description - Should be linked and show the **site description**.
-* Menu - Should be using a **custom menu**
+* Menu - Should be showing a specific **custom menu**.
 ---
 #### Post grid (partials/postgrid.php)
 A list of posts losted in a grid with a taxonomy filter.